-The More You Know is NBCUniversal’s long-standing public service campaign focused on education, diversity, health, online safety and the environment.
+The More You Know is NBCUniversal’s long-standing cross-company public service initiative focused on education, diversity, health, Internet safety and the environment.
 Established in 1989, The More You Know addresses the nation’s most pressing social issues and remains a trusted voice for sharing knowledge to improve lives.
-The campaign’s widely recognized and award-winning PSAs feature NBCUniversal celebrity role models who provide easy-to-use information – moving audiences beyond awareness and inspiring action.
-This multi-platform campaign includes on-air and online content across NBCUniversal and Comcast properties, as well as The More You Know Learning Series free eBook, Growing Up Online.

 NBCUniversal’s The More You Know has garnered nearly fifty national awards including the prestigious Emmy and Peabody Awards.
 Click here to view some of the awards.